Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 Initiative for Maximizing Student Development (IMSD) Program (T32)February 1June 15

-This differs from other NIH ICs, therefore we include a reminder in the Terms and Conditions section of the training grant Notice of Award.
+This differs from other NIH Institutes and Center, therefore we include a reminder in the Terms and Conditions section of the training grant Notice of Award.
 If a competitive renewal (Type2) application has been submitted, the recipient must submit an Interim-RPPR 120 days from the project period end date.
 In the event the Type 2 is funded, NIH will treat the Interim-RPPR as the annual performance report for the final year of the previous competitive segment.
 If the Type 2 is not funded, the Interim-RPPR will be treated as the Final RPPR.

 Final RPPR is required for any grant that is terminated and is due within 120 calendar days of the end of the project period.